AlanRynne/Scientific-Paper-Tutorial/00 - Installation Guide.md

 ## Next steps

 Now that you got everything installed, it's time to open ***Visual Studio Code*** and start writing!

-But first, head to the next section to find out how to [setup Visual Studio Code](#)
+But first, head to the next file to finish setting up everyting and print a test PDF to make sure.